Shocking! Instagram blocks #blacklivesmatter posts as 'spam'

 When a post was shared with the heavily trending hashtag, Instagram blocked it and showed a message saying "This action was blocked...We restrict certain content and actions to protect our community.
 Tell us if you think we made a mistake."

-Evidently, users were infuriated; they started calling out the social network for silencing the voice of people trying to speak up on the issue.
+Evidently, users were infuriated; they started calling out the social network for silencing the people trying to speak up on the issue.

 -